alepmalagon/myura-go-skill/README.md

 Move myura robotic platform around

 ## About
 Myura is a wheeled robotics platform that can now be bossed around with mycroft.
-It runs on PyForce/Rosie.
+Myura runs on PyForce/Rosie robotics platformev.
 Check it, its awesome: https://github.com/PyForce/rosie

 ## Examples
 * "go forward one meter"